truenas/documentation/content/TrueCommand/TCGettingStarted/InitialConfig.md

 ---
 title: "Completing the Initial Configuration"
-description: "Describes how to initially configure TrueCommand, and provides information on the Administration screen to add certificates, licenses, configure LDAP, SSL, and alert settings."
+description: "Describes how to initially configure TrueCommand and provides information on the Administration screen to add certificates, licenses, configure LDAP, SSL, and alert settings."
 aliases:
 weight: 25
 tags: